SnowflakePowered/vcdiff/README.md

 |xdelta3 with Adler32 Checksum and `VCD_APPHEADER` (without compression)|❌|✔️|
 |xdelta3 with external compression|❌|❌|

 Wherever possible, SSE3 or AVX2 extensions are used on supported systems.
+Speeds are comparable, albeit slightly slower than the native xdelta3, depending on the chosen blocksize.
+A lot of work has gone into optimizing out the overhead of garbage collection and memory access through `Memory<T>`, as well as parallelizing computational work with SIMD extensions.

 <details><summary>The original readme, with some changes to the API usage examples</summary>
 <p>